Author: James St.Clair, DVM (Director of Veterinary Medicine, TopDog Health & Rehabilitation)

 What this means is that there are companies whose practices are to lie and cheat.
-Theses companies’ work very hard at trying to “fool” the testing process to believe that their ingredients are something they are not.
+These companies work very hard at trying to “fool” the testing process to believe that their ingredients are something they are not.

-The number one ingredient to date, which is adulterated, is CHONDROTIN SULFATE, a common ingredient used in joint health supplements.
+The number one ingredient to date, which is adulterated, is CHONDROITIN SULFATE, a common ingredient used in joint health supplements.

 Yet these companies were able to “fool” the chemistry machines.

-How do you know that what the labels says is in each tablet is actually truly in it.
-The only way to know for sure is through independent third party testing.
-Unfortunately most companies don’t do this.
+How do you know that what the labels say is in each tablet is actually truly in it?
+The only way to know for sure is through independent third-party testing.
+Unfortunately, most companies don’t do this.
 Therefore you have to either trust the companies are truthful or find companies whose products are independently regulated by organizations such as the National Animal Supplement Council (NASC).

 The Manufacturing Process

-That said, it is best to use products which are manufactured in a FDA approved facility and even more important a facility that is NSF certified.
+That said, it is best to use products that are manufactured in an FDA-approved facility and even more important a facility that is NSF certified.

 As you already know there are tons of products on the market, which according to these criteria would be classified as “buyer beware”.
 It is best to buy from companies, which operate under ethical standards and practices.
 Talk with your veterinarian about the best options and companies to trust for your dog.